 Today, there are over 900 members of the American College of Mohs Surgery (ACMS), all of whom have received post-residency fellowship training in Mohs surgery, pathology and reconstructive surgery.14

 Currently, Mohs surgery is indicated for basal and squamous cell carcinomas (BCCs and SCCs) with the characteristics listed in Table 1,15,16 and multiple studies have confirmed its superiority over standard excision — in fact, over any other treatment modality — for these purposes, with five-year recurrence rates as low as 1 percent for BCCs and 3-5 percent for SCCs.1,17 Standard excision may be preferable for some small or less aggressive cancers, and for cancers on larger open expansive areas of the body.

-Mohs surgery can also be used to treat other skin cancers, including dermatofibrosarcoma, extramammary Paget’s disease, Merkel cell carcinoma, sebaceous carcinomas, and microcystic adnexal carcinomas.4, 18
+Mohs surgery can also be used to treat other skin cancers, including dermatofibrosarcoma, extramammary Paget’s disease, certain melanomas, Merkel cell carcinoma, sebaceous carcinomas, and microcystic adnexal carcinomas.4, 18

 Of Mohs and Melanoma

 To sum up, Mohs surgeons are best equipped to treat skin cancers.
 They know diseases of the skin, they know dermatopathology, and they are trained to do excisions and repairs.
-With its unparalleled cure rates, Mohs micrographic surgery is the treatment of choice for select basal cell and squamous cell carcinomas, in addition to other less common skin cancers.
+With its unparalleled cure rates, Mohs surgery (also known as Mohs micrographic surgery) is the treatment of choice for select basal cell and squamous cell carcinomas, in addition to other less common skin cancers.

 - Tierney EP and Hanke CW.
 Cost effectiveness of Mohs micrographic surgery: Review of the literature.
 J Drugs Dermatol 2009; 8:914-922.